 The PL259 plugs into a radio or ATU and the balanced feeder attaches to the M4 bolts on the yellow centre.
 This also saves using a boxed version which introduces another PL259/SO239 combo – the RG58 coax is kept deliberately short as this is, essentially, balanced line to the Shack.
-8 turns form a resistive choke from 3.5MHz on this 31-mix material.
-Using the slightly cheaper 43-mix material would raise this to around 5MHz.
+8 turns form a resistive choke from 3.5MHz up to 30MHz on this 31-mix material.
+Using 43-mix material would raise this to around 5MHz.

 Essentially, it’s just like any standard coaxial choke that you usually get “inside a box”, but this version makes connections a little easier, not to mention cheaper: Around £12 of parts if you omit the plastic fitting and go with a pair of standard power-supply terminals.